Style Guidelines

 Bibliography

-Present a bibliography at the end of your work.
+Present a bibliography at the end of your submission.
+Style is the same as for footnotes with these two exceptions:

 Use single quotation marks throughout, double for quotations within quotations.